trtc888/RNA-seq-analysis-sample/README.md

 ```
 ## Step 2: Organize data
-In this procedure, I am interested in the transcriptomic differences among metaplastic breast cancer, infiltrating ductal, and lobular breast cancer.
-Therefore, only these three types of samples will be selectd and organized for further analysis.
+In this procedure, I am interested in the transcriptomic differences between metaplastic breast cancer and infiltrating ductal breast cancer.
+Therefore, only these two types of samples will be selectd and organized for further analysis.
+Only surgical samples were analyzed to avoid potential interference of therapeutics.
+To save time, only 18 samples from each group were picked up for the analysis.
+Related codes can be removed for full analysis.
 ```r
 library("dplyr")
 library("stringr")